 Steve Twomey, Founder, MasterMind SEO

 My advice would be to find a local charity that you can apply your construction skills to.
-Find a Habitat For Humanity chapter in your city.
-Sign up your crew (yes, you should pay your guys if it is during the weekday), and get your top notch building crew working on whatever project is going on near you.
+Find a Habitat for Humanity chapter in your city.
+Sign up your crew (yes, you should pay your guys if it is during a weekday), and get your top-notch building crew working on whatever project is going on near you.
 Of course, you want to promote this a bit.
 Reach out to your local newspaper.
-Tell them what is going on, in advance.
+Tell them what is going on in advance.
 Then they can send a reporter who can get a quote on how your construction company is giving back to their community.

-Max Robinson, Ace Work Gear
+Max Robinson, Founder, Ace Work Gear

 We decided to produce a guide that provided detailed information about cordless drills.
 After publishing the guide, we submitted it to Wikipedia and it was accepted immediately.
 This guide now receives steady trickles of traffic every month through Wikipedia, much of which converts into sales for us.
 Having content on Wikipedia shows that your business is trusted, and is a great trust signal for customers to see.

-Chris Pontine, Creating a Website Today
+Chris Pontine, Publisher & Owner, Creating a Website Today